ShipHawk/shiphawk-ruby/README.md

 That's it.
 Now you have complete access to the ShipHawk API from your console.
 Well...almost.
 First you need to authorize your Ruby client.

 #### Step 2:  Authorize your Client.
-copy and paste the line below into your console.
+Copy and paste the line below into your console.
 Be sure to use the `api_key` you were provided with.
 ```
 ShipHawk::Client::api_key = 'YOUR_API_KEY'
 ```